Structure-Grounded Pretraining for Text-to-SQL: Introduction

-(1) Combined with state-of-the-art text-to-SQL model RAT-SQL \cite{rat-sql}, using \ours \ as encoder significantly outperforms directly adopting pretrained BERT\textsubscript{LARGE} on the widely used Spider benchmark.
-We also notice greater improvements on \newdata and the datasets adopted from \citet{suhr2020exploring}, which further demonstrate the superiority of our \nop{model}{pretraining framework} in solving the text-table alignment challenge.\nop{To better demonstrate the superiority of our model in mapping between text and database schema, we also test the performance of RAT-SQL without the value linking component.
+(1) Combined with state-of-the-art text-to-SQL model RAT-SQL \cite{rat-sql}, using \ours \ as encoder significantly outperforms directly adopting pretrained BERT\textsubscript{LARGE} (RAT-SQL's default encoder) and performs on par with other text-table pretraining models like GRAPPA \cite{yu2020grappa} on the widely used Spider benchmark. \nop{To better demonstrate the superiority of our model in mapping between text and database schema, we also test the performance of RAT-SQL without the value linking component.
 This assumes the database content is not exposed to the semantic parser and prevents it from simply matching phrases in the utterance with the values stored in the column.}

+(2) On more realistic evaluation settings, including \newdata and the \citet{suhr2020exploring} datasets, our method outperforms all baselines.\nop{We also notice greater improvements using \ours\ under this setting.} This demonstrates the superiority of our \nop{model}{pretraining framework} in solving the text-table alignment challenge, and its usefulness in practice.

-(2) \ours \ also helps reduce the need for large amount of costly supervised training data. {We experiment with the WikiSQL benchmark using limited training data, and show that our pretraining method can boost the model performance by a large margin and consistently outperform existing pretraining methods.} \nop{Experiment results on the WikiSQL benchmark show that using our pretrained model can boost the model performance by a large margin when only limited training data is available and brings consistent improvement over the baseline using the same amount of training data.}
+(3) \ours \ also helps reduce the need for large amount of costly supervised training data. {We experiment with the WikiSQL benchmark \cite{zhongwikisql2017} by limiting training data size, and show that our pretraining method can boost the model performance by a large margin and consistently outperforms existing pretraining methods.} \nop{Experiment results on the WikiSQL benchmark show that using our pretrained model can boost the model performance by a large margin when only limited training data is available and brings consistent improvement over the baseline using the same amount of training data.}